pgEdge/pgedge/README.md

 ![# pgEdge Distributed Postgres](img/pgedge-dp-banner.png)

-Our Distributed Postgres runs nicely on bare metal, vm's, & containers, but...  perhaps you are asking yourself, "[Who is pgEdge?](https://www.pgedge.com/company)" or what are the [supported extensions](community-extensions.md).
+Our Distributed Postgres runs nicely on bare metal, vm's, & containers, but...  perhaps you are asking yourself, "What are the [supported extensions](community-extensions.md)?" or "What does the [changelog](changelog.md) look like?"

-# For free trial versions of production ready software:
-- Try [pgEdge Platform](https://www.pgedge.com/get-started/platform) to host and manage a pgEdge cluster yourself or [Cloud Developer Edition](https://www.pgedge.com/get-started/cloud) and be running a global managed cluster in < 90s (and get a free t-shirt)
+You can try our [cloud developer edition](https://www.pgedge.com/get-started/cloud) for free and be running a global managed cluster in < 90s (and get a free tshirt)

-# To install our latest developers CLI & binaries:
+# To install our latest stable open source binaries:

 ```
 python3 -c "$(curl -fsSL https://pgedge-upstream.s3.amazonaws.com/REPO/install.py)"